johnmays/Arduino-Projects/README.md

 # Arduino-Projects
-This is just a folder for all of my personal Arduino Code.
+Just a folder for all of my personal Arduino Projects.